casper-rasmussen/Fellow.Epi.Metrics/README.md

 If you are unfamiliar with the use of Episerver Initialization Modules, then please visit the [documentation here](http://world.episerver.com/documentation/Items/Developers-Guide/Episerver-Framework/7/Initialization/Creating-an-Initialization-Module/)

-## Usage Instructions for Episerver Framework 9.10 and above
+## Usage Instructions for Episerver Framework 9.10 and until Episerver Framework 11.3.1

 ### Measurement
 Enables you to apply timing measures around code - e.g. execution time of a given method or entire class, responsible of calling an external endpoint.